MirSiam10/MirSiam10/README.md

 <br>

- <h4>Dedicated Software QA Engineer skilled in manual testing, test case writing, and API testing.
-Proficient in tools like Jira, Selenium, and Postman.
-Committed to elevating software quality and aiming to transition into a Project Manager role with a focus on leadership and strategic planning.
-Passionate about web development with expertise in JavaScript, React, and more.
+ <h4>Dedicated Software QA Engineer skilled in Manual Testing, Automation Testing, test case writing, and API testing.
+Proficient in tools like Jira, Postman, Clickup, Jmeter, Cypress, Selenium, and Playwright.
+I am committed to elevating software quality and aiming to transition into a Project Manager role with a focus on leadership and strategic planning.
 Let's connect and explore opportunities!

 #SoftwareTesting #QualityAssurance
 </h4>